-William M. Ulrich is a Fellow of Cutter Consortium's Business & Enterprise Architecture practice and President of TSG, Inc. Specializing in business and IT planning and transformation strategies, he has more than 35 years’ experience in the business-IT management consulting field.
+William M. Ulrich is a Fellow of Cutter Consortium's Business & Enterprise Architecture practice, a member of Arthur D. Little's AMP open consulting network, and President of TSG, Inc. Specializing in business and IT planning and transformation strategies, he has more than 35 years’ experience in the business-IT management consulting field.
 Mr. Ulrich serves as strategic advisor and mentor on business-IT transformation initiatives and also serves as a workshop leader to businesses on a wide range of business-IT transformation topics.
 He has the unique ability to cross business and IT boundaries to facilitate and streamline business-IT transformation strategies, and his workshops on business-IT architecture transformation have been widely attended by organizations worldwide.

 By allowing an organization to analyze and visualize the entire business and apply business blueprints to both strategic transformation initiatives and ongoing business challenges, business architecture becomes an enabler of critical business strategies.